wired010/Docker-Provider/charts/azuremonitor-containers/README.md

 ## Configuring Proxy Endpoint

-Starting with chart version 2.7.1, chart will support specifying the Proxy endpoint via `omsagent.proxy` chart parameter so that all remote outbound traffic will be routed via configured proxy endpoint.
+Starting with chart version 2.7.1, chart will support specifying the Proxy endpoint via `amalogs.proxy` chart parameter so that all remote outbound traffic will be routed via configured proxy endpoint.

 Communication between the Azure Monitor for containers agent and Azure Monitor backend can use an HTTP or HTTPS proxy server.